i n s a r c o p h a g o v i v u m a e r i

 The work is in the form of the reflection of the aforementioned intermingling strands of real-life events turned clues that underscore and perhaps have trans-spatiotemporally informed each other.
 Continuing from the rhetorics of ice/water, the body and its Sisyphean cycle explored in the work M E R ( C / Y ) (2020), -321 °F (the title refers to the approximate temperature that biological constructs susceptible to damage by uncontrolled chemical kinetics are cooled to using liquid nitrogen in cryopreservation) features the condensation from the immaterial to material (or the other way around), from events to the material evidence / vestiges, from the real to the parafictionalised, in a deranged crepuscular speculative homemade laboratory environment by a renegade scientist whose suppositional absence could possibly be explained by the untimely/timely need to relieve oneself / have a call of nature.
 The lab is perhaps set up to study the objects concocted from a mixture of sci fi canons, rhetorics of weaponry and weaponisation (specifically the silver bullet), its interfacing with neo-cybergothic lores, mythologies, and a kind of desire that underpins the technological sublime, which is in turn underpinning / demystifying / further mystifying the aforementioned strands/clues and the entanglement among them.
 While narrated with the poem ‘complicity_12.3.9.exe’, the video piece is also recontextualised by the process of filming during which questions of identity became confrontational and unresolved. -321 °F and the two-channel video part of this body of work -321 °F | in sarcophago vivum aeri are preliminary to a (speculative) 3-to-5-year or ongoing commitment to becoming a cryogenic lab assistant and then a cryogenic consultant to a transcontinental syndicate involved in human trafficking so as to ensure the survival of trafficked humans in cryogenic containers via the carefully regulated process of cryopreservation³ or cryosleep⁴, in a sustained gesture of care and empathy that is also legally, politically, and ethically complicit, and complicit due to its inextricability from my own ‘otherness’.

 Sarcophagum (2020, ongoing), part of the installation in sarcophago vivum aeri, is a container-process-sculpture, a manifestation of the notion that the sea is in some way a gigantic collective sarcophagus.
-Composed of the crystallised remains of ceromancy (a form of divination of possible Celtic and Ancient Roman origins), the piece becomes the nexus of interwoven time and potential futures, straddling the transcription of the material-semiotic relation, word play in metaphorical constructs and its ubiquitous, dubious existence in art production, and the in-process inspection of something/sometime/somewhere that is exceptionally grim.
+Composed of the crystallised remains of ceromancy (a form of divination of possible Celtic and Ancient Roman origins), the piece becomes the nexus of interwoven time and potential futures, straddling the transcription of the material-semiotic relation, word play in metaphorical constructs, and the in-process inspection of something/sometime/somewhere that is exceptionally grim.
 The spiritual syntaxes of augury, ceremony, and obsequies embodied in the materiality of white translucent wax and the process of transporting water across the continent (temporarily delayed and recontextualised by the global pandemic and changes in trade policies for export from the EU) coagulate in the middle, as a tribute, a metaphorical resting place beyond time, an inversion of the body of water-vessel relation, and the intensive signification of the notion that has haunted me for more than 422 days.

 Informed by sacrality of the liminal space between life, death and beyond, necropolitics, and the continual questioning of my own positionality as a maker, a person with a peripatetic personal and family history heavily imbued with generational diasporic traumas, the work is a reflection of the trajectories and struggle of bodies victimised by ideologies, in transgression, across systems of governance, bodies of water, the surfaces of the dark waters of nation-state promises and collective longing for an ideal 'place', a community and identity in perpetual becoming, all of which aided/prostheticised, sabotaged, and/or eternalised by technologies / the technological / sci fi imaginary.
 It is a dedication to all the bodies that have been found and lost in the sea and beyond, the diasporic, and ‘us’.